The naming and identification

 AAB.

-Pacha Nadaan: An
+Pacha Nadaan - An

-improved Australian Lady Finger type with good sized bunches, mild flavor
+improved Australian Lady Finger type with good sized bunches, mild

 similar to commercial fruit, with a thicker skin than the "Silk" types.